Running Creek Camping Area

 Read MoreBonnie Doon Rail Trail Bridge

-Ride, walk or drive the 385 metre long Bonnie Doon Rail Bridge, providing a great vantage spot to stop and take in the sights of the lake, before arriving at Bonnie Doon’s main street.
-Pedestrians, cyclists and horseriders use the the former train bridge (running parallel with the traffic bridge) across Lake Eildon, which was…
+Ride, walk or drive the 385 metre long Bonnie Doon Rail Bridge, providing a great vantage spot to stop and take in the panoramic views of the lake and surrounding hillsides, before arriving at Bonnie Doon’s main street.
+Pedestrians, cyclists and horseriders use the the former train bridge (running parallel with the traffic bridge) across…

 Read MoreBracks Bridge